What to do when you don’t feel valued

 When something is not working in your life, or you’re upset over something, always check with yourself first, because the best news you can find is that the problem is (at least partially) you.

 Well, because if it’s something about you, then you can actually do something about it.

 If it’s a problem with the world, people, or the weather, it’s going to be harder to change it because it less within your control.

 What’s really happening here that makes me feel undervalued?

 First: look at the facts.
 Sometimes we create whole stories in our own head about what’s happening.

 It is a natural thing for our brain to fill in the blanks.

-Recognise are the parts of the narrative that you’re filling in and what are the actual facts.
+Recognise the parts of the narrative that you’re filling in and what the actual facts are.

 John didn’t get you coffee BECAUSE you were on holidays and he didn’t know you were back today?

 It’s a trivial example just to demonstrate my point.